 When I finally learned the why, my inner child took a deep sigh of relief too.
 She wasn’t scared without reason, was she? 🙂

 I could go on and on about my regression stories, and the messages I gained from them.
-But my objective is to help you understand the beauty and empowerment that comes with all this.
+But my objective here is to help you understand the beauty and empowerment that comes with all this.

 If you have any other questions for me, please drop them in the comments below.
 I will edit this post to include them, in due course of time!
+And if you would like to learn more about Hypnotherapy from an expert, check out this power-packed guest workshop we recently hosted for the community.

 And with that, I also happen to be wrapping up my series called My Therapy Stories.
 Next month, I’m bringing in a different segment.
 I hope you’ll enjoy it just as much! 🙂